How our venues are reducing their carbon footprint

 Reducing our waste

 In our own venues, we aim to eradicate single-use plastic bottles from all our venues’ catering points by 2025.
-Our venues in the Netherlands and Sweden are already planning to remove single-use plastics from catering points in January 2024.
+We have already removed almost all single-use plastics from catering points in our venues in The Netherlands and in Sweden.

 Making our food more sustainable